SINTEF/AutoActive-ActivityPresenter/Paper/paper.md

 and Pasco Capstone Software [@PascoSoftware], but these are not open-source.
 To meet these limitations, we have developed the AutoActive Research Environment (ARE).
-The idea of ARE is to create a generic open-source methodological framework, especially but not exlusively for the biomedical and sport domains, supporting a wide range of sensors and tools that aid the development, optimisation, and evaluation of algorithms to extract high-level, quantified analysis from sensor data.
+The idea of ARE is to create a generic open-source methodological framework, especially but not exlusively for the biomedical and sport domains, supporting a wide range of sensors and tools that aid the development, optimization, and evaluation of algorithms.

 # Summary

-ARE consist of three different open-source software modules; ActivityPresenter and the accompanying Matlab and Python toolboxes.
+ARE consists of three different software modules; ActivityPresenter, a Matlab toolbox, and a Python toolbox.
 ActivityPresenter is created to simplify the process of visualising, synchronising, and organising data, such as sensor data and videos from multiple sources, while the Matlab and Python toolboxes allow researchers to easily process data.
 Furthermore, a file format called AutoActiveZip (aaz) was created to store data and metadata in an organized manner.
 This format is a